 And How It May Improve Your Health

-With an estimated 40 million adults in the United States dealing with anxiety and an estimated 50 million adults dealing with chronic pain, it’s easy to understand why many are turning to CBD oil as a treatment option.
+With an estimated 40 million adults in the United States dealing with anxiety and an estimated 50 million adults dealing with chronic pain, it’s easy to understand why many are turning to CBD oil, CBD infused drinks, and other CBD products as a treatment option.
 Not only is the anecdotal evidence mounting in favor of its calming capabilities, but it also doesn’t exhibit any signs indicative of abuse or dependency.
 As the opioid epidemic rages on, this non-addictive treatment option is becoming more and more enticing.

 But since the production and manufacturing of industrial hemp were only made legal in 2018 and flower remains a Schedule I drug, scientific research is still working to figure out exactly why and how so many people are claiming to find success with CBD.
 Studies are proving positive though, with evidence supporting claims that CBD oil can treat anxiety, pain, insomnia, and a range of other health issues.